 Flybuys credit cards

 You can earn additional Flybuys points from your everyday credit card expenditure with a Coles credit card.
 A popular option is the Coles Rewards MasterCard which awards 2 Flybuys point per $1 in eligible spend.
-It also has no foreign currency transaction fees, making it a good credit card for overseas spend.
+It also has no foreign currency transaction fees, making it a good credit card for online shopping.
 This credit card has a $99 annual fee.

-You can earn 1 Flybuys point per $1 spent on Flybuys Travel bookings.
+You can earn 1 Flybuys point per $1 spent on Flybuys Travel bookings, but the real value lies in the regular and generous bonus-point offers.
 This portal offers flights, hotels, car hire and cruises.
 Flybuys Travel doesn't have any booking fees, so it's a handy earner when booking travel.

 Supercharge your Flybuys points with targeted bonus offers